Q. What is a Public Insurance Adjuster?

 Q. Can I prepare my own claim?

-Sure, but it stands to reason that an accredited Public
+Sure, but it stands to reason that an accredited Public Insurance Adjuster

-Insurance Adjuster who has years of experience and training
+who has years of experience and training can do so with more understanding

-policy holder.
-More specifically, a Public Insurance Adjuster will
+and competence than a policy holder.
+More specifically, a Public Insurance

-assist you in the in the preparation of inventories, estimates,
+Adjuster will assist you in the in the preparation of inventories, estimates,

 other factual proofs of loss and all necessary

 documents.
-He or
+He or she will

-she will handle all the necessary details for compiling and filing
+handle all the necessary details for compiling and filing claims, as required by

-Your Public Insurance Adjuster will also negotiate, on your
+the terms of your insurance policies.
+Your Public Insurance Adjuster will also

-Q. Why should I employ a Public Insurance
+Q. Why should I employ a Public Insurance Adjuster to obtain

-Adjuster to obtain what is rightfully due to me?
+what is rightfully due to me?

 Insurance companies offer to pay only what is due to you